SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/security_group.md

 ---
 title: Sub-user security group
-description: Contains API calls related to security groups, that is, groups of sub-users with the specified set of rights and privileges.
+description: Contains security group object structure and API calls related to security groups, that is, groups of sub-users with the specified set of rights and privileges.
 ---

 # Subuser security group

-Contains API calls related to security groups, that is, groups of sub-users with the specified set of rights and privileges.

 API path: `/subuser/security_group/`.

+Contains security group object structure and API calls related to security groups, that is, groups of sub-users with the specified set of rights and privileges.

 ### Security group object structure